e271828e/Flight.jl/docs/notes/design/framework_spec.md

   mappings — the duplication smell), plus the `q_ref = q_sf · axis` fan-out.
 It
-  decomposes into device conditioning (device truth), feel curves (deployment preference) and command semantics (FCS design); the face contract splits it — conditioning upstream as mapping data, semantics in-model (§9.3).
+  decomposes into device conditioning (device truth), feel curves (deployment preference) and command semantics (FCS design); the face contract splits it — conditioning upstream as mapping data, semantics in-model (§9.4).
 - **Mode engage** (`mode_req` + setpoint capture from current measurements — the
   GUI handler does `u.EAS_ref = EAS` read from `vehicle.y`): the one place the GUI composes writes from model state.
-Open fork: GUI peek-batch (§9.5 supports it as-is) vs. capture-on-engage latched inside the control laws (uniform across all writers, but moves behavior into the FCS).
+Open fork: GUI peek-batch (§9.7 supports it as-is) vs. capture-on-engage latched inside the control laws (uniform across all writers, but moves behavior into the FCS).
-- **Vehicle-direct and environment tunables** (engine start/stop/mixture, payload masses, terrain surface enum, sea-level T/p, wind NED): ordinary component inputs exported to root faces; GUI as the interactive register's writer via §9.5; no machinery.
+- **Vehicle-direct and environment tunables** (engine start/stop/mixture, payload masses, terrain surface enum, sea-level T/p, wind NED): ordinary component inputs exported to root faces; GUI as the interactive register's writer via §9.7; no machinery.
 The interactive surface is *not* one thing: pilot commands cluster under a prefix; environment knobs stay with their components' panels.
-- **The Xv1 actuator sliders**: FlightCore's dead sliders; resolved read-only by §9.5.
+- **The Xv1 actuator sliders**: FlightCore's dead sliders; resolved read-only by §9.7.
 No action.
 - **Outbound** (XPlane12: control-surface angles, nose-wheel steering, prop speed/phase, pose, `t`): a snapshot-consuming device, pure `map_output` on the device task (§9.2).
 No friction found.
 - **Init/trim, pause/pace, post-run plots**: stopped-sim services (§14), control
-  plane (§10.1), log/trace (§9.2–§9.3).
+  plane (§10.1), log/trace (§9.2, §9.5).

+#### Architectures examined here and rejected

 **Architectures examined here and rejected** (the §9, §10 periphery decisions were forced by this cast):